Routine tissue staining

 Traditional special stains

 This is where the so-called ‘special stains’ come in handy.
 This term describes a large number of alternate staining techniques and histochemical procedures that are used in situations where H&E cannot provide all the information needed by a pathologist or researcher.
-These techniques use a variety of staining methods to more readily visualise components of a tissue using light microscopy.
+These techniques use a variety of staining methods to more readily visualise components of a tissue using histology microscopes.
 In principle, they work by taking advantage of intra- and extra-cellular chemical reactions between the tissue components and dyes.
 Typically they use a chemical or dye with an affinity for whatever is under investigation, enabling specific tissues, structures, or even microorganisms to be stained.

 A couple of examples